Heidar-An/Heidar-An/README.md

 🖥️**Skills**
 - My best technologies are **Python**, **JavaScript** and **Java**; with a moderate amount of knowledge with **C, C++** and **C#**
+- I like to think I know about AI.
 - I'm currently experimenting with low level assembly and some game design.
 - Occasionally, I have fun with **quantum computing** and **functional programming**.